BasilTas/collectiveaccess-docker-starter-kit/architecture.md

 Code

 This ensures:

 - no duplication
 - consistent derivatives
 - correct public access
 - correct backend access

+This is the recommended CA deployment pattern.

+---

+## MySQL Performance Tuning

+The MySQL container applies performance tuning via:

+command: --innodb-buffer-pool-size=1G

+Code

+This approach is used because:

+- MySQL config mounts are unreliable on Windows
+- Alpine/Debian images use different config directories
+- The buffer pool is critical for CA performance
+- The `command:` override works consistently across all platforms

+The tuned buffer pool significantly improves:

+- metadata loading
+- search performance
+- first-page load latency
+- general responsiveness

 ---